About BankAmericard Travel Rewards Card

 In addition to the rewards we’ve listed above, you get a couple of other perks.
 Users have access to text banking, which means you can get balance and transaction information via text.

 Your card comes with chip technology, which prevents skimming, the tactic in which thieves steal the information contained on the magnetic strip of cards that don’t have a chip.
-That’s good news, especially in light of recent reports of credit-card skimming running rampant in resort hot spots in Mexico.

 You also get fraud protection: you aren’t liable for purchases if someone steals your card and makes unauthorized charges.